 After decades in a foggy, chilly wind tunnel known as Candlestick Park, the San Francisco 49ers football team moved south to one of the snazziest stadiums around in 2014.
-Players now huddle, punt, and play in 68,500-seat Levi’s Stadium, a high-tech marvel northwest of downtown San Jose.
+Players now huddle, punt, and play in 68,500-seat Levi’s Stadium, a high-tech marvel northwest of downtown San Jose in Santa Clara.
 The stadium, which hosted Super Bowl 50 in 2016, also boasts eco-friendly features like a living roof, solar panels, and field irrigation that uses recycled water.
 If you’re lucky enough to settle into a luxury suite, check out the woodwork: it’s made of sustainable bamboo.

 Befitting a stadium in the heart of Silicon Valley, Levi’s Stadium is also high-tech to the max, with fan-friendly touches like Wi-Fi access in every seat, so you can tweet, post, and chat about the game, not to mention order food without missing a play.
 If you do venture out to eat, it’s not all lukewarm hot dogs and soggy fries.
 Celebrity chef Michael Mina overseas the stadium’s high-end steak house, Bourbon Steak, which offers inside-the-park tailgate parties throughout the season, as well as the more casual Bourbon Pub, where you’ll find elevated pub food like truffle tater tots and buffalo-style wings with Point Reyes blue cheese.